RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 What is in the box
 ******************

-The following accessories and materials are included with your RedPitaya SDR transceiver module.
+The following accessories and materials are included with your Red Pitaya SDR transceiver module.

 	* SDR transceiver 160-10 10W module
 	* DC power cord with Anderson Power Pole™ connector